Many or all companies we feature compensate us. Compensation and editorial

 Where to find HELOC lenders

-Most major mortgage lenders offer home equity lines of credit with interest-only draw periods (though this could vary by lender).
+Most major mortgage lenders offer home equity lines of credit with interest-only draw periods (though a few have balloon payment options).
 As with any mortgage loan, shopping around for a HELOC is important.
 Compare customer service, rates, and other factors before making your decision.

 Need help choosing the right lender for your interest-only HELOC?
-Here are our top-rated HELOC lenders.
+Here are our top-rated HELOC lenders that offer an interest-only option.

 Crystal Rau